microsoft/implementation-patterns/pattern-cosmosdb/docs/architecture.md

 	```
 [top ->](#Architecture-and-Composable-Deployment-Code)

-### Azure Functions
+### Azure Cosmos DB database
-#### Requirements
-- Support for Java (version 8)
-- Support for .NET Core C# (version 3.1)
-- Ability to run in multiple regions (East US 2 and Central US)
-- Connectivity to Azure and on-premises private networks
-- Dynamic scaling based on incoming event load / queue depth
+#### The following sections demonstrate how to manage the Azure Cosmos DB database, including:
+- Create a database
+- Create a database with shared throughput
+- Change database throughput
+- Manage locks on a database

 #### Implementation
 ![](images/networking-functions.png)
 - A function app (1) will be deployed into each region for hosting our producer and consumer functions